AlibabaCloudDocs/ros/intl.en-US/Resource Types/PrivateLink/ALIYUN::PrivateLink::VpcEndpointService.md

       AutoAcceptEnabled:
         Ref: AutoAcceptEnabled
 Outputs:
-  ServiceName:
+  MaxBandwidth:
-    Description: The name of the endpoint service.
+    Description: The maximum bandwidth of the endpoint connection.
     Value:
-      'Fn::GetAtt':
+      Fn::GetAtt:
       - VpcEndpointService
+      - MaxBandwidth
+  MinBandwidth:
+    Description: The minimum bandwidth of the endpoint connection.
+    Value:
+      Fn::GetAtt:
+      - VpcEndpointService
+      - MinBandwidth
+  ServiceDescription:
+    Description: The description of the endpoint service.
+    Value:
+      Fn::GetAtt:
+      - VpcEndpointService
-        - ServiceName
+      - ServiceDescription
   ServiceDomain:
     Description: The domain name of the endpoint service.
     Value:
-      'Fn::GetAtt':
+      Fn::GetAtt:
       - VpcEndpointService
       - ServiceDomain
   ServiceId:
     Description: The ID of the endpoint service.
     Value:
-      'Fn::GetAtt':
+      Fn::GetAtt:
       - VpcEndpointService
       - ServiceId
+  ServiceName:
+    Description: The name of the endpoint service.
+    Value:
+      Fn::GetAtt:
+      - VpcEndpointService
+      - ServiceName
 ```